 Location where the animal is currently living.

 TAGS: This color-coded system provides additional information about animals in our care.
-These tags may change.
+These tags may change during the animal’s time with us.

 This animal has an adoption pending.